vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD03_DEMO.md

 2. On the File menu, point to **Open** , and then click **Project/Solution**.
 3. In the **File Name** box, type **D:\Allfiles\Mod03\Democode\ConsumingFromJQuery\Begin\JQueryClient\JQueryClient.sln** , and then click **Open**.
 4. In **Solution Explorer** , under the **JQueryClient** project, expand the **Views** folder, then expand the **Home** folder and double-click **Index.cshtml**.
-5. Locate the script section and explain jQuery retrieves the data from the server and how this method of work enables AJAX.
+5. Locate the script section and notice that jQuery retrieves the data from the server and how this method of work enables AJAX.
 6. In the beginning of the script section, add jQuery code to register to the submit event of the **deleteLocation** form.
 The registration code should look as follows.

 	```cs